Church and Worship

 Worship in school (currently on hold)

 Worship is at the heart of our school life.
-We celebrate worship as a whole school at 9:00am every morning so that we begin the day focusing on God and His word.
+We worship as a whole school at 9:00am every morning so that we begin the day focusing on God and His word.

 Once per half term, members of the church organise tea and toast for the school parents and grandparents in the Narthex, following special Friday Worships, such as our Superstars.
 This is well attended and provides a time for relaxation and refreshment in church.